-RCC’s accreditation was reaffirmed in 2011 on the basis of a 10-year comprehensive self-evaluation.
-The college anticipates continuing its accredited status by completing a self-study in 2011.
+RCC’s accreditation was reaffirmed in 2013 on the basis of a Fall 2012 Year One Evaluation Report on Mission, Core Themes, and Expectations.
+The College anticipates continuing its long-standing accreditation status by completing another voluntary self-study this Fall 2014 -- a Year Three Evaluation Report on Resources and Capacity.
 Regional accreditation is intended to ease transfer of credits to other approved institutions, to provide students with eligibility for federal financial aid, and to qualify the institution for state and federal grants and funding.
-The process also fosters excellence in education and continuous self-study and evaluation.
+The process also fosters excellence in education and continuous improvement processes.

 Advantages of Accreditation:

-Rogue Community College complies with NWCCU accreditation policies and practices for the benefit of the institution and the students it serves.
+Rogue Community College complies with NWCCU accreditation policies and practices for the benefit of the college and the students it serves.
 Advantages of accreditation include:

 - Credits offered are transferrable to other colleges and universities.

-- Degrees from an accredited institution are recognized by employers.
+- Degrees from an accredited college are recognized by employers.